 Breckinridge offers actively managed, investment grade (IG) fixed income strategies that strive to reach the investment and income goals of our clients.
 In managing client portfolios, Breckinridge seeks a diversified maturity and duration structure.

 Breckinridge tax-efficient strategies focus on income generation and stress tax-efficiency throughout the portfolio management process.
-While these goals are similar to those of a municipal bond ladder, we view laddered strategies as unnecessarily restrictive in their approach.
+While these goals are similar to those of a municipal bond ladder, we view municipal bond laddered strategies as unnecessarily restrictive in their approach.

 In this article, we will look at some of the key limitations of municipal bond ladder strategies.